Accessibility statement

 Biography

-Lauren Working is a Lecturer in Early Modern Literature and a member of the interdisciplinary Centre for Renaissance and Early Modern Studies at York.
-Her research focuses on sixteenth- and seventeenth-century literary sociability, material culture, and empire.
+Lauren Working is a Lecturer in Early Modern Literature and a member of the interdisciplinary Centre for Renaissance and Early Modern Studies.
+Her research focuses on sixteenth and seventeenth-century literary sociability, material culture, and colonialism.
 Her book, The Making of an Imperial Polity: Civility and America in the Jacobean Metropolis (Cambridge University Press, 2020), explores how colonial projects and the circulation of plantation goods transformed ideas of civil refinement in Jacobean London.
-She has published articles on topics including intoxicants, wit poetry, female agents, and Jamestown archaeology in The Historical Journal, Anthropology Today, and The Sixteenth-Century Journal, among others
+She has published articles on topics including intoxicants, wit poetry, female agents, Madagascar, and Jamestown archaeology in The Historical Journal, The Sixteenth Century Journal, and Renaissance Studies, among others.
+Her new introduction to Shakespeare’s The Tempest was published in 2024.

-Lauren has worked with several museums and archaeological sites to develop ways of using artefacts to reinterpret Anglo-Indigenous relations and early modern colonial histories.
+Lauren’s research operates at the intersection of literature, history, archaeology, and art history.
+She has worked with several museums and archaeological sites to develop ways of using artefacts and heritage spaces to reinterpret Anglo-Indigenous relations and early modern colonial histories.
 She is a freelancer for the National Portrait Gallery and a BBC/AHRC New Generation Thinker.

 Research